 Employee Name Site

 Position

 Nature of Illness:

-Number of days requesting

-Name of Attending Physician

-Physician's Address

-Physician's Phone Number
+1

-This request must be accompanied by a signed primary attending physician.
-Prognosis of your information may be requested by the Catastrople return should also be included.
-Additional
+primary attending physician. anied by a signed diagnosis and progress report from your Prognosis of your return should also be included.
+Additional d by the Catastrophic Sick Leave Committee.

-Please return completed from to the Personnel 1 Department.
+Please return completed from to the Personnel Department.

-$\frac{\text{ALL INFORMATION RECEIVED WILL BE HELD IN THE STRICTEST}}{\text{CONFIDENTIALITY.}}$
+ALL INFORMATION RECEIVED WILL BE HELD IN THE STRICTEST CONFIDENTIALITY.